Stay and Play

 USQ determines the guidelines and procedures for the Stay and Play policy and then implements the policy.

 What other organizations use Stay and Play?

 The concept of the Stay and Play policy is utilized by leagues across the athletic landscape, including USA Volleyball, USA Lacrosse, USA Field Hockey, and many high school sports programs.

 What hotels will be available via Stay and Play?

-USQ and the travel planner will consider all hotels willing to offer a contract for rooms at a set price.
-The travel planner evaluates multiple hotels near a tournament site and evaluates factors including cost, location, and amenities when determining which hotels they will contract with for a particular event.
+USQ and our city partners will consider all hotels willing to offer a contract for rooms at a set price.
+USQ evaluates multiple hotels near a tournament site for factors including cost, location, and amenities when determining which hotels we will contract with for a particular event.

 How many rooms does my team have to book?

 Your team must book enough rooms to accommodate every player on your tournament roster.
 Also, your team must book enough rooms to abide the hotel's occupancy policies.
 This means a maximum of two people per bed per room (some packages may also include sleeper sofas or cots and will include an extra two people per room).
 Teams must also stay for a minimum of two nights for Regional Championships and US Quidditch Cup.
 Exceptions to the two night minimum will be considered on a case-by-case basis, and requests for an exception can be made via email to email@example.com.